friquette/OC_Projet_02/README.md

 `pip install -r requirements.txt`

 ## How to use it
+When you execute a script, a "csv" folder will be created in the folder path you want. <br>
 You can use the script 3 different ways

 - #### Scrape the entire website: <br>
-    Simply execute the script.py file <br>
+    Execute the script.py file with the folder path you want as argument<br>
-    `python script.py`
+    `python script.py <my_folder_path>` <br>

+    A folder for each category will be created in the "csv" folder.
+    The .csv file and images associated will be created in each category folder.

 - #### Scrape a specified category <br>
-    Execute the scrapeCategory.py file with the category url you want as argument <br>
+    Execute the scrapeCategory.py file with the folder path and the category url you want as arguments <br>
-    `python scrapeCategory.py <my_category_url>`
+    `python scrapeCategory.py <my_folder_path> <my_category_url>` <br>

+    A folder named after the category will be created in the "csv" folder.
+The .csv file and images associated will be created in the category folder.

 - #### Scrape a specified product
-    Execute the scrapeBook.py file with the product url you want as argument <br>
+    Execute the scrapeBook.py file with the folder path and the product url you want as arguments <br>
-    `python scrapeBook.py <my_book_url>`
+    `python scrapeBook.py <my_folder_path> <my_book_url>` <br>

-You can specify the path where you want to save the files, in the config.txt file.
-By default a csv folder will be created in the root project folder.
+    The .csv file and image associated will be created in the "csv" folder.